Search for a type of infrastructure, a federal program, or a geography.

 About

-For this tool, we analyzed 58 grant programs funded by IIJA and eight housing programs that use annual HUD appropriations.
-The data presented here are limited to fiscal year 2022.
+For this tool, we analyzed 85 grant programs funded by the Infrastructure Investment and Jobs Act, 9 grant programs funded by the Inflation Reduction Act, 2 programs funded by annual appropriations to the Department of Transportation, and 14 housing programs that use annual HUD appropriations.
+The data presented here are limited to fiscal year 2022 and fiscal year 2023.
 We collected program data from federal departmental announcements and project fact sheets.
-Demographic and need indicator data are sourced from approximately two dozen publicly available sources, including the 2016–20 American Community Survey 5-Year estimates from the US Census Bureau and data produced by other federal agencies.
+Demographic and need indicator data are sourced from approximately two dozen publicly available sources, including the 2016–20 American Community Survey five-year estimates from the US Census Bureau and data produced by other federal agencies.

 Project Credits